DIO: Refining Mutual Information and Causal Chain to Enhance Machine Abstract Reasoning Ability: Deviation and Potential Correction Methods for Learning Objectives of End-to-End RPM-solving Model

-By analyzing Formula (\ref{eq11}), we deduce that increasing the number $K$ of incorrect options {encountered by} DIO can guide its learning objective toward a tighter variational lower bound.
-However, RPM problem instances only offer a limited number (seven) of incorrect options. {To this end}, this paper proposes to introduce additional hypothetical incorrect options for DIO.
-Specifically, we attempt to introduce a set of hypothetical options $\{x_i|i\in [17,\beta]\}$ into the training pipeline of DIO. {Consequently}, the conditional distribution $\hat{P}(x_\alpha | \{x_i\}_{i=1}^8, \theta)$ is reparameterized as:
+This paper contends that if DIO parameterizes a tighter variational lower bound and its learning objective explicitly targets this bound, we can more effectively maximize the mutual information \(I(x_{\alpha}; \{x_{i}\}_{i = 1}^{8})\), thereby further enhancing DIO’s performance.
+By analyzing Equation (\ref{eq101})--\eqref{eq13}, we deduce that increasing the number \(K\) of incorrect options presented to DIO can steer its learning objective toward a tighter variational lower bound.
+However, each RPM instance provides only seven such options.
+Given this, we propose supplying DIO with additional hypothetical incorrect options.